Female Fertility Facts

 There is a certain number in this cohort of antral follicles each month.
 A woman of young age will have a larger number in the cohort than an older woman.
 The number of antral follicles in this cohort is relatively stable from month-to-month and does not fluctuate substantially.
 However, over a period of several months or a year, the number of follicles in the cohort can be expected to decrease.
 That is to say, over time, the number of follicles/eggs in the cohort will decrease.
 This decrease is the "biologic clock', also referred to as " ovarian aging ".
 It is inevitable that the number of follicles will decrease with time, one cannot change this from happening.

 After the age of 35, the rate at which the number of follicles are lost increases.
 Thus, after the age of 35, on average, a woman will lose eggs faster than she did previously, at a younger age.
 Ultimately, on average, around the age of 50, there will be no follicles or eggs left in the cohort.
 This is referred to as menopause.

 Knowing the time of YOUR biological clock allows you the opportunity to plan and prepare for your fertility future.
 The biological clock will tick at different rates for each woman.
 For those women whose clock ticks faster than average, an earlier consideration of managing their future fertility is advised.
 This can include the use of oocyte “egg” freezing to preserve one’s fertility potential for the future.
 Another option may be to consider child-bearing earlier than previously considered.

 How to Evaluate Your Biological Clock Time:

-Discovering the time of YOUR biological clock is completed with some simple assessments and doesn’t even require you to visit a reproductive specialist as the simple screening can also be completed with your OB/GYN.
+Discovering the time of YOUR biological clock is completed with some simple assessments and doesn’t even require a visit to a reproductive specialist as the simple screening can also be completed with your OB/GYN.
 This simple assessment includes the evaluation of several hormone levels including anti-Mullerian hormone (AMH).